eightlimbed/minicluster/README.md

 # minicluster

-This repo contains code to spin up a 3-node cluster of virtual machines on MacOS.
+This repo contains code to spin up a 3-node cluster of virtual ubuntu linux machines on MacOS.

 ### Requirements
 * Virtualbox